Bread in Europe: Sweden

+Switzerland

+Some of the earliest evidence of bread consumption come from Swiss archeological excavations including neolithic bread-like objects found near Lake Zurich and a sourdough loaf dating from 3560-3530 B.C found in Lake Biel.

+Today, bread remains a staple food in Switzerland, where both sweet and savory varieties are widely enjoyed.
+Popular breads across the country include (but are not limited to) zopf and weggli, while each canton also has its own traditional specialties, often influenced by the region’s predominant language and culture.

 Turkey

 Bread is an integral part of the Turkish cuisine and eaten very commonly.
-According to Guinness World Records, Turkey has the largest per capita consumption of bread in the world as of 2000, with 199.6 kg (440 lb) per person; Turkey is followed in bread consumption by Serbia and Montenegro with 135 kg (297 lb 9.9 oz), and Bulgaria with 133.1 kg (293 lb 6.9 oz).
+According to Guinness World Records, Turkey has the largest per capita consumption of bread in the world as of 2000, with 199.6 kg (440 lb) per person; Turkey is followed in bread consumption by Serbia and Montenegro with 135 kg (298 lb), and Bulgaria with 133.1 kg (293 lb).

 Aside from the common bread that is shown in the photo, bazlama, gözleme, lavaş, pide, simit, and yufka are popular varieties.
 In particular, a variety of pita traditionally eaten during Ramadan is called Ramazan pidesi.

 United Kingdom

 There is a wide variety of traditional breads in Great Britain, often baked in a rectangular tin.
 Round loaves are also produced, such as the North East England speciality called a stottie cake.
 A cottage loaf is made of two balls of dough, one on top of the other, to form a figure-of-eight shape.
 A cob is a small round loaf.
 There are many variations on bread rolls, such as baps, barms, breadcakes and so on.

 The Chorleywood process for mass-producing bread was developed in England in the 1960s before spreading worldwide.
-Mass-produced sliced white bread brands such as Wonderloaf and Mother's Pride have been criticised on grounds of poor nutritional value and taste of the loaves produced.

-Brown bread is seen as healthier by many, with popular brands including Allinson and Hovis.
-Artisanal baking has also seen a resurgence since the 1970s.
+Major commercial bread brands include Warburtons, Hovis, and Kingsmill, and 60-70% of the bread eaten in the UK is white.
 Rye bread is mostly eaten in the form of Scandinavian-style crisp bread, such as that produced by Ryvita in Birmingham.
-Malt loaf is a dark, heavy and sweet bread.
 The popularity of Indian cuisine in Britain means that Indian breads such as naan are made and eaten there.
-Continental varieties, such as baguettes (also known as "French sticks") and focaccia are also made.
-The consumption of bagels is no longer restricted to the Jewish community.
+Continental varieties, such as baguettes (also known as "French sticks"), focaccia, and bagels are also popular.

 Wales has a sweet bread called bara brith, which includes fruit in the recipe.

 In Scotland a bread called plain bread is also eaten.
 These loaves are noticeably taller and thinner, with burned crusts at only the top and bottom of the loaf, and with a much firmer texture than English and American pan bread.